Jyotiraditya-17/Chat-App/README.md

 - 🚀 Online user status
 - 👌 Global state management with Zustand
 - 🐞 Error handling both on the server and on the client
-- ⭐ At the end Deployment like a pro for FREE!
+- ⭐ Deployment on Render
 - ⏳ And much more!

 ### Setup .env file